EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

 updating the code, then it will fail to compile if the old style paths are used.
 You can manually change the paths to use the `crate::`prefix to transition to the 2018 edition.

 This lint solves the problem automatically.
-It is "allow" by default because the code is perfectly valid in the 2015 edition.
-The [`cargo fix`](https://doc.rust-lang.org/cargo/commands/cargo-fix.html) tool with the `--edition` flag will switch this lint to "warn" and automatically apply the suggested fix from the compiler.
+It is “allow” by default because the code is perfectly valid in the 2015 edition.
+The [`cargo fix`](https://doc.rust-lang.org/cargo/commands/cargo-fix.html) tool with the `--edition` flag will switch this lint to “warn” and automatically apply the suggested fix from the compiler.
 This provides a completely automated way to update old code to the 2018 edition.